FCollaPi/p2-datasci4health/README.md

 ### Training on Scenario 2, Testing on Scenario 1
-There is no loss in generalization from the last cross-use to this one.
+There is not loss in generalization from the last cross-use to this one.
+The file to reproduce this train and test set is [here](https://github.com/FCollaPi/p2-datasci4health/blob/main/notebooks/1.1-train-scenario2-test-scenario-1.ows).
 Results happened as already reported (and expected at this point).

 #### Classification
 |          Model               |  AUC  |   CA  |   F1  | Precision | Recall |